YottaDB/YDB/README.md

 YottaDB is used primarily in large scale healthcare and financial services applications where data consistency is critical.

+[Government Savings Bank] (https://www.gsb.or.th/en/) is a major bank in Thailand with over 60 million accounts.
+While most banks actually use a batch system that is updated daily, GSB has a true real-time system that is able to handle millions of concurrent users without reducation in performance or reliability.

 ## Getting started

 Homepage: https://gitlab.com/YottaDB/DB/YDB